Real-time Threat Feeds user guide¶

 Optional details:

-- The default response format is Newline-Delineated JSON (NDJSON), also known as JSON lines.
+- The default response format is Newline-Delimited JSON (NDJSON), also known as JSON Lines (JSONL).

-- To enable CSV format responses, set the Accept header to
+- To enable CSV (Comma-Separated Values) format responses, set the

-- To enable CSV format responses, set the Accept header to
+- To enable CSV (Comma-Separated Values) format responses, set the

 - To limit the response payload for testing, add a